antronerds/r2-tutorials/docs/Using_Datasets.md

 Step 4: Data Scopes
 ---------------

-1. R2 can also be forced to only display a sub selection of all the datasets that are available.
+1. R2 can also be forced to only display a sub-selection of all the datasets that are available (e.g. only neuroblastoma datasets).
 These are called data scopes and can be selected from within R2 by the left hand menu items 'Change Data Scope'.
     From here you can use one of the preset scopes.
     This is also the place where you can remove a scope that has been set.
     One obvious reason why scopes can be handy, is the focussed view on the available data: to restrict data to a particular subject or as a landing page for a specific publication/ subject.
+    Datascopes as dedicated landing pages can also be configured to expose additional functionalities and quick jumps to sections in the platform.
 2. Data scopes can be used directly from the internet address line, which can be handy when a referral needs to be made to R2 from a manuscript.
 For now, you do need to provide a link directly to the server (usually hgserver1.amc.nl/cgi-bin/r2/main.cgi?&dscope=NRBL).

 Further details on the use of Datascopes can be found in the tutorial Datascopes.